micah4thewin/Blog/outdoors/skills/foraging.md

 - Cook the nettles with an adult's help to remove their sting.
 Enjoy them as a cooked green or in soups and stews.
 - Eat the salmonberries and miner's lettuce fresh.
 You can also add the miner's lettuce to salads and sandwiches.

 Remember always to forage with an adult and only eat plants you're sure are safe.
-Happy foraging!`;
+Happy foraging!